patukas1234/Spark_assignment_scala/README.md

 ### Library Collection Inventory:
 includes information about all the library inventory.
 We are mainly interested in the columns: BibNum and ItemLocation.

-## Required Implementation
-You are required to write the following functions:
-### libraryItemsPerAuthor:
-find the total number of items in the library inventory per author.

-### numberCheckoutRecordsP erFormat:
-given library checkout records and the dictionary of library codes, find the total number of checkout occurrences for each item type specified by a Format (Format Gorup + Format SubGroup).

-### topKCheckoutLocations:
-given library checkout records and library inventory details, find the top k locations that have the highest numbers of checkout records.
-Decode the location using the library dictionary.